 Where work is planned near energized high-voltage electrical conductors, Alberta OHS Code (Part 17, Overhead Power Lines) specifies the safe limits of approach that must be maintained by any worker, tool, machine, equipment or material.
-If the voltage is unknown, then maintain a clearance of at least 7 m (23 ft.).
+If the voltage is unknown and has not been verified by an EPCOR Safety Codes Officer, then maintain a clearance of at least 7 m.

 Workers and equipment should adhere to the following guidelines:

 - Know the limits of approach for equipment and workers.